-The following ideas help brainstorming become an effective problem-solving tool:

-- 1. Work with the entire school council - 2.
+- CHAIR INITIATION: The Chair invites a wide-range of people to speak, and all who wish to speak are given the opportunity. - PAIRING: People are randomly paired off to discuss an issue and then report back to the group. - TABLE-GO-ROUND: The Chair invites each person around the table, in order, to speak to an issue. - THINK, PAIR AND SHARE: Participants spend time writing their opinion on a topic, discuss it with a partner and then share with the group. - BRAINSTORMING The following ideas help brainstorming become an effective problem-solving tool: - 1 Work with the entire school council - 2.
 Ensure that everyone is clear on the issue - 3.
-Invite ideas from all school council members, recording them on a chalkboard or flipchart - Accept all ideas, without comment - 5.
+Invite ideas from all school council members, recording them on a chalkboard or flipchart - 4.
+Accept all ideas, without comment - 5.
 Encourage quantity, not quality.
 The more ideas, the better - 6.
-Modify and combine ideas - 7.
+Modify and combine ideas - 1.
 Ask members to rank the ideas they feel are best